SurajAiri/VocalEdge/README.md

-# Voice Edge: Master the Art of Speaking
+# Vocal Edge: Master the Art of Speaking

-Voice Edge is a web-based application designed to help you master the art of speaking.
+Vocal Edge is a web-based application designed to help you master the art of speaking.
 Built using Streamlit and powered by LangChain, Whisper, and Ollama, this app provides a seamless and interactive experience for improving your speaking skills.

 ### Features